SSAGESLabs/PySAGES/docs/notebooks/Install_PySAGES_Environment.md

 <!-- #endregion -->

 <!-- #region id="WM_9PpDwKuoA" -->
-First we are setting up our environment, by installing hoomd-blue and install the dlext plugin for it.
+First, we are setting up our environment, by installing hoomd-blue and installing the dlext plugin for it.
 The first step is to update cmake to a version that is compatible with our installation process.
 In this case, we are using a newer version of CMake that is required by the HOOMD-dlext plugin.
 This is special to the underlying (older) Ubuntu system of this collab (18.04) and should not be required for newer installations.
 <!-- #endregion -->